 Although the costs involved with collecting and storing data are relatively low these days, thanks to cloud storage and hosting; the price of analyzing and visualizing big data is a fairly expensive matter.
 In the end, companies need to look at the long-term potential results to determine whether the initial investment in the best data infrastructure and tools is worth it.

-Considering the fact that 92 percent of users feel satisfied with business outcomes by relying on big data architecture and tools, it seems like focusing on big data is an advantageous expenditure for any type of business from small and mid-sized businesses to large corporations.
+Considering the fact that 92% of users feel satisfied with business outcomes by relying on big data architecture and tools, it seems like focusing on big data is an advantageous expenditure for any type of business from small and mid-sized businesses to large corporations.

 Once you have built a secure and cost-effective environment for your big data, hired the perfect data scientist, and analyzed that data, it is important to know just what to do with that data to make it all worthwhile.
 Businesses spend millions of dollars collecting and analyzing data, so it is imperative for relevant parties to use those results in actionable and profitable ways.
 One key strategy that businesses employ is to ask good questions about a set of data.